 - Experiencing general pain in your pelvic area

-There are a number of reasons why you may be having difficulty controlling your bladder and bowels.
-While some of the causes of a weak pelvic floor may be present from birth, the vast majority occur as you age.
-Causes include:
+There are many reasons why you may be having difficulty controlling your bladder and bowels.
+Some causes of a weak pelvic floor may be present from birth.
+Most occur as you age.
+Causes of urinary or bowel incontinence include:

 - Pressure from being obese

 - Chronic constipation